RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>1</sup> And Moses went up from the plains of Moab unto the mountain of Nebo, to the top of Pisgah, that [is] over against Jericho.
 And the LORD shewed him all the land of Gilead, unto Dan,
 <sup>2</sup> And all Naphtali, and the land of Ephraim, and Manasseh, and all the land of Judah, unto the utmost sea,
-<sup>3</sup> And the south, and the plain of the valley of Jericho, the city of palm trees , unto Zoar.
+<sup>3</sup> And the south, and the plain of the valley of Jericho, the city of palm trees, unto Zoar.
 <sup>4</sup> And the LORD said unto him, This [is] the land which I sware unto Abraham, unto Isaac, and unto Jacob, saying, I will give it unto thy seed: I have caused thee to see [it] with thine eyes, but thou shalt not go over thither.
 <sup>5</sup> So Moses the servant of the LORD died there in the land of Moab, according to the word of the LORD.
 <sup>6</sup> And he buried him in a valley in the land of Moab, over against Bethpeor: but no man knoweth of his sepulchre unto this day.